Skip to main content

 Information flow

-When a message is sent from one network to another where both networks are connected to a DD Engine @ DD1000i, the Upstream proxy validates the format of the data.
-If the format is approved, the data is transferred over the Diode to the Downstream proxy where the message is reconstructed and sent to the intended receiver on the other network.
+When a message is sent from one network to another where both networks are connected to a DD1000i, the Upstream DD Engine validates the format of the data.
+If the format is approved, the data is transferred over the Data Diode to the Downstream DD Engine where the message is reconstructed and sent to the intended receiver on the other network.

 The following activities are performed: